Tours at Ortinola

 • In the event of inclement weather, we will substitute an indoor experience

-• We apologise in advance, however access to the cocoa estate for differently-abled persons is limited due to the terrain
+• We apologise in advance, however access to the cocoa estate for differently-abled persons is limited due to the terrain - driving the route is however possible

 Please let us know in advance if you have any conditions or allergies that we should be aware of.